PKoopmann/om-pmc-planning/README.md

 ## Usage
 ### Docker
-The easiest way to use our tool is to download the docker iamge provided on [Zenodo](https://doi.org/10.5281/zenodo.12799965).
+The easiest way to use our tool is to download the docker image provided on [Zenodo](https://doi.org/10.5281/zenodo.12799965).

 1. obtain the container image `omplan.tar` using this [download link](https://zenodo.org/records/12799965/files/omplanner.tar?download=1)
 2. load image `docker load -i omplan.tar`